cuga-rajal/translator/README.md

 To use the gesture, first make it active, then type "// " and then your phrase.
 For example, "// Hello furries"

+Suggestions for in-world distribution:

+If you create your own translator object from this script, or import the .oxf linkset file, we recommend making the object no-modify so that someone doesn't alter the script contents in a prim with your name on it.

+In SL, we also make the object no-transfer.
+We ask that people visit the Burn2 Region to get the free translator, if they don't want to create it themselves from the free source.

 Issues:

 - There is a 16kb size limit per translation.
 Anything over that is truncated.

-- Excessive use can trigger Google's bot blockers to block the region's IP address for a period.
+- Excessive use can cause Google to block the translation service from the region's IP address for a period.
 Usually Google restores access in 2 hours.
   In SL, restarting the sim can sometimes fix the issue as this usually reassigns the IP address.